splendo/kaluga/logging/README.md

 ## Logging

-This is logging simplification support for in `kotlin-mpp` wrapping the [Hydra-log](https://github.com/PocketByte/kotlin-hydra-log).
+This module provided simplified access to logging capabilities of [Hydra-log](https://github.com/PocketByte/kotlin-hydra-log).

 ### How to